iterative/dvc.org/static/docs/commands-reference/import-url.md

 # import-url

-Import file from any supported URL (for example `http://`, `s3://`, `ssh://`, or other supported protocols) or local directory to local workspace and track changes in remote file or directory.
+Download or copy file or directory from any supported URL (for example `http://`, `s3://`, `ssh://`, and other protocols) or local directory to the
+<abbr>workspace</abbr>, and track changes in the remote source with DVC.
+Creates
+a DVC-file.

+> See also `dvc get-url` which corresponds to the first step this command
+> performs (just download the ).

 ## Synopsis